A set-theoretic analysis of the black hole entropy puzzle

-Motivated in various ways by \cite{ger-har, sch1, sch2} we interpret this quite surprising mathematical fact from our viewpoint as follows: Taking into account that the only known property of a generic real number which fully characterizes it is its existing (decimal) expansion, but the Kolmogorov complexity of this expansion hence the expansion itself generally is not fully determinable (by proving theorems on it in an axiomatic system), there is in general no way, using standard mathematical tools in the broadest sense, to ``sharply pick'' any element from the arithmetical continuum.
-Consequently, from the viewpoint of ``effective mathematical activity'', {\it the structure of the arithmetical continuum i.e. the set $\R$ of real numbers contains an inherent uncertainty or fuzziness in the sense that its individual disjoint constituents cannot be distinguished from each other in a universal and effective mathematical way}.
+Motivated in various ways by \cite{ger-har, sch1, sch2} we interpret this quite surprising mathematical fact from our viewpoint as follows: taking into account that the only known property of a generic real number which fully characterizes it is its existing (decimal) expansion, but the Kolmogorov complexity of this expansion hence the expansion itself generally is not fully determinable (by proving theorems on it in an axiomatic system), there is in general no way, using standard mathematical tools in the broadest sense, to ``sharply pick'' any element from the arithmetical continuum.
+Consequently, from the viewpoint of an ``effective mathematical activity'', {\it the structure of the arithmetical continuum i.e. the set $\R$ of real numbers contains an inherent uncertainty or fuzziness in the sense that its individual disjoint constituents cannot be distinguished from each other in a universal and effective mathematical way}.

-The above interpretation of Theorem \ref{chaitin} serves as a motivation to introduce a {\it statistico-physical analogy} for the arithmetical continuum which might offer another insight into its structure.
-First, generalizing the above decomposition of the real line into its points, we suppose that every (finite dimensional, real) differentiable manifold $M$ admits a decomposition into its disjoint constituent points:
+The above interpretation of Theorem \ref{chaitin} serves as a motivation to introduce a {\it statistico-physical analogy} for the arithmetical continuum offering a fresh look into its structure.
+First, generalizing the above decomposition of the real line into its points, we accept as usual that every (finite dimensional, real) differentiable manifold $M$ admits a decomposition into its disjoint constituent points: